molleraj/CARDlongread-bioinformatics-tutorial/README.md

 Summarizing the foundational data management, processing, and analysis steps we do in the NIA CARD LRS group.
 # Data management
 ## Data transfer from the PromethIONs
 We move raw ONT runs from the PromethIONs to Biowulf using Globus.
-We have Globus endpoints set up on each
+We have Globus endpoints set up on each PromethION using Globus Connect Personal (https://www.globus.org/globus-connect-personal).
 ## Data backup to Google Cloud storage
-While basecalling
+While basecalling raw POD5 ONT data on Biowulf (see later in the tutorial), we also archive this data to the coldest-storage archival bucket on Google Cloud Platform.
 ## Raw data sequencing QC
 We use a set of two Python scripts to collect critical quality control parameters for weekly and cohort-wide sequencing runs, such as read N50, per flow cell output, experiment output, and flow cell starting active pores.
 More details can be found here: https://github.com/molleraj/longread-report-parser
 # Data processing